 Even a simple accident like a cricket ball in the eye, which my partner managed recently, can lead to several trips to the doctor and a visual field eye test and a bill of more than SGD $1,000.
 Eye-watering indeed.

 Without a regular and fixed salary, the prospect of unforeseen medical bills can be enough to keep you awake at night.

 Buying health insurance and managing your payments in a controlled and affordable way makes sense to even the most free-spirited of us.

-Some countries, such as Thailand and Russia, require proof of some form of insurance that will cover the cost of medical services in their country in order for you to secure some types of visas.
+Some countries, such as Thailand, require proof of some form of insurance that will cover the cost of medical services in their country in order for you to secure some types of visas.

 It may be a question of needing, not wanting, insurance in order to step foot into one of your planned destinations.

 This seems like a good time to mention the COVID-19 global pandemic and any future ones that might be lingering out there.
 Many governments, such as in Thailand, have restrictions in place on incoming foreign travellers to provide a health insurance policy as a condition of entry.

 Basically they don’t want to pay the associated cost for foreigners in case of death or need of medical treatment from COVID-19.

 Most insurance policies will have some level of provision but this will be dependent on you abiding by government travel advisories.

 In other words, do your research, read your policy terms & conditions closely and if in any doubt, check with your insurance provider before setting off or changing countries.